IEatChu/Roger.github.io/essays/smart-questions.md

 * No Show of Research:
 The user does not mention any IDEs they have considered, like Notepad++ or jEdit.
 Including this information would show that they have done some initial research and are looking for more suggestions.

-You can see the original question "https://stackoverflow.com/questions/71786/windows-ide-editor-for-a-beginner"
+You can see the original question [here: Windows IDE / editor for a beginner](https://stackoverflow.com/questions/71786/windows-ide-editor-for-a-beginner)

 ## AI Usage
 This essay was assisted by an AI tool ChatGPT and Grammarly.